Whitehouse, Texas: Early history

-Residents of Whitehouse were predominantly farmers or worked in support of agriculture until transportation innovations following World War II lead to other employment options.
+Residents of Whitehouse were predominantly farmers or worked in support of agriculture until transportation innovations following World War II led to other employment options.
 Many streets and subdivisions in the community are named for these early agricultural and commercial leaders.

 According to oral tradition, the community was named "Whitehouse" by the railroad engineers who stopped near a white-washed community building during early settlement times.
 Several cherished historic resources include the various Works Progress Administration (WPA) projects located within the city.
 These projects, typically built with sandstone rockwork, are found throughout the city's historic Town Center.

 YesterYear Celebration

 Civic leaders established the YesterYear Celebration to educate residents about the community's history and heritage.
 The festival is held on the fourth weekend each June and includes activities such as parades, carnivals, historic battle reenactments, pageants, and trade days.

-Historic reading

-Several works documenting the community's history have been published in the recent past.
-Shirley Smith wrote and/or edited several books including Homefolks, a collection of letters from important figures who lived in the community throughout the early 20th century.
-The Tri-County Leader published a series of articles by Acker Hanks called "Growing up in Whitehouse."
-The articles recounted Mr. Hanks' experience in the community starting in the early 1920s.
-The Whitehouse Vision 2020 Comprehensive Plan (see Planning and Development) also included a history section.
-This section was based on oral history interviews from prominent Whitehouse residents such at Nancy Shahan Coats, Joe Pat Hagan, Acker Hanks, Gaylon Shackelford, and Richard Waller.
-Many of these resources are available at the Whitehouse Community Library.